 Sarah has worked in the advertising/media industry in Australia for over 20 years.
 During this time she has worked across a wide range of clients in industries ranging from automotive, telecommunications to government, in various roles including Strategy Director, Group Account Director, Commercial Director and General Manager.
 Sarah is passionate about social issues.
 Sarah has been involved with SCAI for several years, helping with fundraising events in Australia and coordinating volunteers in particular, and has visited Nepal on various occasions.
 Sarah has been a dedicated sponsor of SCAI for many years.

-Public Fund Trustees and Bookkeeper
+Public Fund Trustees

 All gifts and deductible contributions made for our charitable purpose are held in a separate SCAI Public Fund, administered by three independent trustees who are approved by the Australian Taxation Office.
 Along with the SCAI Management Committee and bookkeeper, the Public Fund trustees work on a voluntary basis.